Explore Revolutionary History at Fort Lee Historic Park

 Fort Lee Historic Park offers breathtaking scenic views of the George Washington Bridge, the Hudson River, and the Manhattan skyline.
 Things to do include touring the encampment, visiting the museum located in the Visitors’ Center, special interpretive programs and historic reenactments, and hiking the trails of Palisades Interstate Park (the Shore Trail and Long Path have trail heads outside the Visitors’ Center).

 Fort Lee Historic Park is located at Hudson Terrace in Fort Lee, New Jersey.
 The park is open from 8am to dusk, seven days a week.
 The Visitors’ Center is open Wednesday through Sunday, from 10am to 4:45pm.
 Admission is free; there is a parking fee (metered) which varies based on day of the week.
-Visit Fort Lee Historic Park online (or call 201-461-1776) for directions and more information on things to do, including special events such as the popular annual Retreat Weekend.
+Visit Fort Lee Historic Park online for directions and more information on things to do, including special events such as the popular annual Retreat Weekend.